 Following this, Cuervo was fired after alerting management of a gas leak in the warehouse.
 The company claimed that its decision to fire her for violating safety policies was coupled with a previous similar incident –wherein Cuervo worked as the only manager in the building during a snowstorm.

 Diana Cuervo filed her complaint against Amazon and her former supervisor in federal court in May 2021.
 The retail giant attempted to dismiss the lawsuit, downplaying the claims of retaliation, by arguing that there was no connection between the supervisor’s comments and the employee’s ultimate termination.

 U.S. District Judge Robert S. Lasnik denied Amazon’s motion to dismiss and permitted Cuervo’s case to proceed, which alleges violations of Title VII of the Civil Rights Act and the Washington Law Against Discrimination.

 “If [Cuervo] is unable to produce evidence in support of those allegations, defendants may be entitled to summary judgment, but it would be inappropriate to dismiss the claims at this stage of the proceeding,” Judge Lasnik said.

 Have you experienced retaliation in the workplace after bringing an issue forward?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including retaliation, sexual harassment, and unpaid wages and overtime.
 Whatever your employment issue is, please reach out for a consultation today.